-Natural Capital Partners' Advisory Council is consulted on development priorities within the annual revision cycle.
+Climate Impact Partners' Advisory Council is consulted on development priorities within the annual revision cycle.
 In addition, we consult with certified companies, our assessment partners and other sustainability leaders and environmental NGOs.
-We will seek to further deepen this consultation ahead of the 2023 edition.
+We will seek to further deepen this consultation ahead of the 2024 edition.

-Natural Capital Partners also invites and encourages input from clients and others with an interest in carbon neutrality.
-Suggestions for development priorities for subsequent versions of The CarbonNeutral Protocol should be sent to Natural Capital Partners at info@naturalcapitalpartners.com.
+Climate Impact Partners also invites and encourages input from clients and others with an interest in carbon neutrality.
+Suggestions for development priorities for subsequent versions of The CarbonNeutral Protocol should be sent to Climate Impact Partners at info@climateimpact.com.

-Based upon our experience and understanding of changing client needs, developments in the market for climate solutions and guidance from our Advisory Council, material changes to The CarbonNeutral Protocol in this 2022 version include: New requirement for internal abatement strategies and/or targets for entities with annual footprints over 100,000 tCO2e (Core Requirement 3 and Technical Specification 3.1)
+Based upon our experience and understanding of changing client needs, developments in the market for climate solutions and guidance from our Advisory Council, material changes to The CarbonNeutral Protocol in this 2023 version include: